 Probiotics are effective at sustaining a healthy quantity of bacteria inside a cat's gut.
 A healthy quantity of bacteria inside the intestinal tract is needed for necessary, regular digestion.
-Be certain to buy a probiotic supplement from a reputable company that’s especially formulated for felines.
+Be certain to buy a probiotic supplement from a reputable company that’s specially formulated for felines.

 Lastly, most cat parents wonder if they’re able to offer their pet anti-diarrhea supplements formulated for human beings.
 We urge our readers not to attempt these methods.
 For a cat, a few anti-diarrhea meds may be deadly.
 Others, like kaolin-pectin meds, are thought to be safe in some cases.
 But, it ought to be noted that a handful of products that once contained kaolin-pectin now are made with additional ingredients which cat parents must avoid.
 We believe it is best to be safe than sorry.
 Never utilize a medicine made for humans without the supervision of a vet.

 The Bottom Line on Cat Diarrhea

 We know you just want what is best for your furry friend.
 We want to stress once against that diarrhea itself isn’t a disease yet instead a symptom of several diseases.
 Pinpointing precisely what’s causing the diarrhea is critical in treating it and preventing it in the future.

 For more information please feel free to get in touch with Innovet Pet Products right away at 888-269-3154!
 Innovet provides a line of products that may help with your cat’s diarrhea.